Story Hall

 The following three fictional anecdotes are set in the everyday world but are experienced by its rather imaginative characters as something more than that.
 They are The Den, Trespass and Worlds Upon Worlds.

 Realistic fiction is something I have done more than I would have expected for a nerd.
-The best stuff I possibly did was these interconnected Shoreside Tales: Part 1, Part 2, Part 3
+The best stuff is these interconnected Shoreside Tales: Part 1, Part 2, Part 3

 A few more contemporary-setting vignettes focus on the same solitary retiree - Visiting Logan and Scheduling Logan.

 Historical fiction is something I have done just once to date and Free Fall starring the historical Aphra Behn is one of my favourite bits of writing.
-I do intend at some time to pen a sequel in which ‘Astrea’ is older, wiser, retired from spying yet drawn back into intrigue while on holiday in Venice.
+I do intend at some time to pen a sequel in which the self-named Astrea is older, wiser, retired from spying yet drawn back into intrigue while on holiday in Venice.

 Science Fiction numerically dominates this list and here we start with my longest story.
 Gumshoe Telepath is a near future detective story in seven parts with some nifty technological and political concepts.